nextsimhub/nextsimdg/apptainer/README.md

 ```
 sudo apptainer build nextsim_dg.sif nextsim_dg.def
 ```
-You can save the image file anywhere
+You need to build it on a computer where you have `sudo` permissions.
+Copy the image to the HPC after building it.

 ## Run the container
 To run a command inside the container, type